ovh/docs/pages/web/domains/product.en-gb.md

 title: Domains and  DNS
 slug: domains
 excerpt: All you need to know about domains
-sections: General, Security, Transfer, DNS and DNS zone
+sections: General, DNS and DNS zone, Transfer, Trade, Security
 ---